NxPKG/khulnasoft-docs/content/cache/advanced-configuration/crawler-hints.md

 Search engines and similar services operate massive networks of bots that crawl the Internet to identify the content most relevant to a user query.
 Content on the web is always changing though, and search engine crawlers must continually wander the Internet and guess how frequently they should check a site for content updates.

-With Crawler Hints, Cloudflare can proactively tell a crawler about the best time to index or when content changes.
+With Crawler Hints, Khulnasoft can proactively tell a crawler about the best time to index or when content changes.
 Additionally, Crawler Hints supports [IndexNow](https://www.indexnow.org/), which allows websites to notify search engines whenever content on their website content is created, updated, or deleted.
 Crawler Hints uses cache-status `MISS` to determine when content has likely been updated and sends it to IndexNow's crawler.
 If an asset's response has an HTTP status code greater than 4xx, the Crawler hints will not report that to [IndexNow](https://www.indexnow.org/).

 ## Benefits